A 30-Minute Pre-Check to Prepare your Store for the Holidays

 In Sum

-The National Retail Federation forecast predicts that 2021 will produce the "highest holiday retail sales on record."
-The winners who have brick-and-mortar stores will be the ones who came up with a plan and executed it.
-The losers will let their customers walk out the door empty-handed and those sales that should have been theirs go to an online retailer.
+The losers will let their customers walk out the door empty-handed, and those sales that should have been theirs go to an online retailer.

-Use this 30-minute checkup to start to get some of the basics out of the way, then encourage your employees to help you come up with another 30-minute list you can easily accomplish in a day so you can have a great holiday season; one that is joyous and focused on the happiness of your customers.
+Use this 30-minute checkup to start to get some of the basics out of the way, then encourage your employees to help you come up with another 30-minute list you can easily accomplish in a day so you can have a great holiday season, one that is joyous and focused on the happiness of your customers.

-That second list would probably include your marketing strategy, a promotions plan, online marketing campaigns, scheduling your social media holiday promotions and messages and LIVE videos, shipping of gifts, and additional training for your sales associates.
+That second list would include your marketing strategy, a promotions plan, online marketing campaigns, scheduling your social media holiday promotions and messages and LIVE videos, shipping of gifts, and additional training for your sales associates.

-Once traffic picks up, you'll be glad you dedicated the time now to prepare.
+Once traffic picks up, you'll be glad you dedicated time to prepare.
 While you can never have a perfect plan, you can limit things that stop you from enjoying the shopping season and surviving working holiday retail.